A sweeping look at the messy and contentious past of US presidential pre-election polls and why they aren’t as reliable as we think.

 Lost in a Gallup examines how polling failure often equates to journalistic failure.
 Historically, poll-bashing was quite pronounced among prominent journalists, including well-known newspaper columnists such as Mike Royko in Chicago and Jimmy Breslin in New York.
 They and other journalists challenged the presumption that polls could accurately measure or interpret what the public was thinking.
 Even so, polls drive news media narratives about presidential elections, shaping conventional wisdom about how competitive those races are.
 As Lost in a Gallup makes clear, polls are not always in error.
 But when they fail, they can fail in surprising ways.

-By W. Joseph Campbell, author of Lost in a Gallup: Polling Failure in U.S. Presidential Elections This post was originally published on The Conversation, and is reposted here with permission.
-Election polling …Read More >
+By W. Joseph Campbell, author of Lost in a Gallup: Polling Failure in U.S. Presidential Elections This post was originally published on The Conversation on July 20, 2021 More than eight months …Read More >